-Req.-1.3: The program shows that the expected learning outcomes consist of generic outcomes (related to written and oral communication, problem-solving, information technology, teambuilding skills, etc.) and subject-specific outcomes (related to knowledge and skills of the study discipline).
+Req.-1.3: The program to show that the expected learning outcomes consist of both generic outcomes (related to written and oral communication, problem-solving, information technology, teambuilding skills, etc.) and subject specific outcomes (related to knowledge and skills of the study discipline).

-Master of Arts Program in Tourism Management (International Programs) has reviewed and determined program-level learning outcomes and conformance in terms of Generic and Professional characteristics that Master's degree graduates should have as follows:
+Doctor of Philosophy Program in Tourism Management (International Programs) has reviewed and determined program-level learning outcomes and conformance in terms of Generic and Professional characteristics that Doctor of Philosophy graduates should have as follows: